HR Software Menu Icon

 A Christmas party should bring all attendees together, but you risk doing the opposite if you’re unable to create an inclusive and psychologically safe environment.
 Where possible, run venue options past your people before making the final decision.

 If you’re on a tight budget and need to use company space, just make sure you risk assess it in the context of a party.
-Your standard risk assessment might suffice if people are typing up the end-of-year reports or calling clients, but what about when the desks are covered in cups and snacks?
+Your standard risk assessment might suffice when people are typing up end-of-year reports or making client calls, but what about when the desks are covered in cups and snacks?

 Don’t Trap Yourself in Tradition